elvisguillen/clarifai-react/README.txt

 React Dropzone - Component library that implements a file upload, drag and drop interface.
 ESLint - Javascript Linter used to maintain code quality, I use Airbnb’s style guide with minor modifications.

-## Edge Cases
+Edge Cases:

-There were a few cases I kept in mind while creating this:
+There were a few issues I kept in mind while creating this:

 - Percentage based bounding boxes for a fluid layout
 - Image sizes with a max-height between vertical and horizontal images
 - Correct handling when the AI returns 0 faces.
 - Grammatical conditions when it tells you how many faces it sees.

-## Roadmap and Future Features
+Roadmap and Future Features:

 - Currently only uses the Face Detection Model, would love to add a dropdown to choose between different models.
 - Cutting out the bounding box region from the image using canvas and rendering them in the sidebar, similar to the example on the documentation site: https://clarifai.com/models/face-detection-image-recognition-model-a403429f2ddf4b49b307e318f00e528b-detection#documentation
 - Being able to train a new model with the application.